Questions for you:

 About the image

 There was a point between the referendum in 2016 and the pandemic when it felt like we were in a state of permanent election.
-This signboard would appear regularly at the bottom of our road pointing the voting population of Teddington towards the polling station at the Sea Scouts hall.
+This signboard would appear regularly at the bottom of our road, directing voters in Teddington to the polling station at the Sea Scouts Hall.
+This time was at the May 2019 local elections.